 What are the IANA functions?

 "IANA", in this context, refers to the functions currently specified in the agreement between NTIA and ICANN "SA1301-12-RP-IANA" as well as any other functions traditionally performed by the IANA functions operator.
 More information about the activities of the IANA functions operator can be found in this presentation from ICANN 51.
 SAC-067 and SAC-068 also provide further information and may be useful reading in addition to the documents constituting the agreement itself.
-More information on IANA can be found in Wikipedia or in the IETF Request for Comments.
+More information on IANA functions can be found in Wikipedia or in the IETF Request for Comments.

-Which aspects of IANA are to be covered in the stewardship transition?
+Which aspects of IANA functions are to be covered in the stewardship transition?

-The only aspects of IANA subject to the transition arrangements are those of the administrator of registries containing Internet protocol parameters, Internet numbering resources, and the DNS root zone.
+The only aspects of IANA functions subject to the transition arrangements are those of the administrator of registries containing Internet protocol parameters, Internet numbering resources, and the DNS root zone.
 Activities unrelated to the existing stewardship (for example, policy development processes) or unrelated to the aforementioned functions (for example, the administration of the Time Zone Database) are not the focus of the transition.

 About the process and how to participate